-The WD1770 will accept eleven commands.
-Command words should only be loaded in the Command Register when the Busy status bit is off (Status bit 0).
-The one exception is the Force Interrupt command.
-Whenever a command is being executed, the Busy status bit is set.
-When a command is completed, an interrupt is generated and the Busy status bit is reset.
+The WD177X-00 accepts 11 commands.
+Command words are only loaded in the Command Register when the Busy Status bit is off (Status bit 0).
+The one exception is the Force Interrupt Command.
+Whenever a command is being executed, the Busy Status bit is set.
+When a command is completed, an interrupt is generated and the Busy Status bit is reset.
 The Status Register indicates whether the completed command encountered an error or was fault free.
-For ease of discussion, commands are divided into four types.
-Commands and types are summarized in Table 1.
+Commands are divided into four types and are summarized in the following pages.